 Happy to have found my own slice of paradise, I decided to bury myself in the sand and soak up the sun on the isolated beach.
 I fell asleep under a tree with the waves lapping at my feet and, for the first time all year, I felt like I was on vacation.
 Not even 10 minutes later, I was awoke to the sound of somebody eating behind me.

-But here I was in the Waimea area of Hawaii, in the pouring rain, trying to find the entrance to the Volcano Island Honey Company.
+But here I was in the Kamuela area of thee Island of Hawai’i, in the pouring rain, trying to find the entrance to the Rare Hawaiian Honey Company.
 With no cell reception, a spinning pinwheel on my GPS, and so much rain I could barely make out the street numbers, I was quickly losing hope.